List of Zatch Bell! characters: Faudo

 Faudo (ファウード, Faūdo) is an imposing cyber-organic mecha as tall as Mt.
 Fuji, created as a doomsday weapon with the purpose of giving Rioh the ultimate advantage in the Mamodo tournament.
 It first appears as an unassuming tower situated off the coast of New Zealand.
-When deployed, Faudo takes on an armored humanoid profile equipped with an arsenal of laser guns and a sword.
+When deployed, Faudo takes on an armored humanoid profile equipped with an arsenal of ray beams and a sword.
 It can teleport over a short distance and run at supersonic speed, even being able to swim.
 A magical gemstone grants its holder the power to helm Faudo and to modify it at their own discretion.
 A special feature of Faudo, which is omitted in the anime, is Godufa (ゴデュファ, Godyufa), a power-up that assimilates the user into Faudo's autonomy but causes a debilitating degradation of their physiology.

 Faudo came about in ancient times on the Mamodo world, but it was placed in suspended animation and locked in a vault due to its destructive capabilities.
 After receiving Faudo as a gift, Rioh snuck it into the tournament, jeopardizing Earth's population, to break the seal that keeps it dormant.
-To accomplish this, Rioh places a deadly curse on several Mamodo partners, such as Li-en, that gradually saps their life force which Faudo feeds on.
+To accomplish this, Rioh places a deadly curse on several Mamodo partners, such as Li En, that gradually saps their life force which Faudo feeds on.
 To save the human victims from the curse, Zatch willingly helps release Faudo with his spell.
 Kiyo then springs a trap he set in advance to keep Faudo at bay until it could be removed from Earth.
 However, he miscalculates, allowing Rioh to take full control of Faudo and send it to obliterate Japan in response to Kiyo's interference.
 While Zatch and his allies race against time, Zeno commandeers Faudo after defeating Rioh but keeps it apace.
 When Zeno is defeated, the gemstone is lost, setting Faudo on an apocalyptic rampage.
 Zatch promptly defuses the threat with Bao Zakeruga, bringing Faudo back into the Mamodo world; while in the anime, Zatch completely destroys it.